-The power and driver components are located behind the Hit and Error indicators in the upper right side of the scoreboard cabinet.
+The power and driver components are located behind the Score digits on the right side of the scoreboard cabinet.
+This is typically the Home Score position.
+If your scoreboard includes a ScoreLink RF receiver unit, it will be accessible just to the right of the same Score display.
 If your scoreboard includes Electronic Team Names, power and driver components are located behind the ETN displays.
-If your scoreboard includes a ScoreLink RF receiver unit, it will be accessible just to the left of the bottom Hit and Error indicators.
+The internally mounted Horn is positioned in the lower left corner of the bottom cabinet.